 Oral history training and advice

 As the national centre for oral history in Britain we provide advice and training in oral history methods and maintain close contact with oral history groups in Britain and abroad.
-For information on oral history training days run jointly by the British Library and the Oral History Society please visit the training page on the OHS website.
+For information on oral history training days run jointly by National Life Stories at British Library and the Oral History Society please visit the training page on the OHS website.
 The Oral History Society will be able to provide advice for those starting oral history projects, including information on best practice, ethics and oral history, and information on how and where to apply for funding.

 For a list of publications on oral history, visit the research resources page.